-Q: I got an email from you about Zendesk.
+Q: I got emails from you about Zendesk and Google Calendar.
 Do I need to do anything?

-A: You can disregard that email for now.
-You will get more instructions on setting up your Zendesk account during training.
+A: You can disregard those emails for now.
+You will get more instructions on setting up your Zendesk account and adding hours to the calendar during training.

 Q: What is a trial lead?